Diversity, Equity & Inclusion and Anti-Racism at DBMI

 Student Efforts Towards Diversity, Equity & Inclusion, and Anti-Racism

 • DBMI supports student involvement in health disparities research and anti-racism initiatives, both locally and nationally.
-Trainees in need of funding to attend conferences focused on underrepresented groups may submit requests to Marina Bonnano.
+Trainees in need of funding to attend conferences focused on underrepresented groups may submit requests to Marina Bonanno.

 • Students participate in volunteer opportunities, including: